sarrasoussia/PixelBreeders/README.md

 ### Implemented Features

+✅ **Authentication System**
+- User registration with username, email, and password
+- User login with JWT token authentication
+- Protected routes for rating functionality
+- Session persistence with localStorage
+- User profile display in navigation

 ✅ **Main Page**
 - Search bar for searching movies via TMDB API
+- Genre filter dropdown with all TMDB genres
+- Year filter input for filtering by release year
+- Pagination with "Load More" button
 - Results listing with movie posters and titles
 - Loading states during API calls
 - Click on movie to open detail modal